Visa & Permits for traveling Tibet/ Kailash

-Enter Tibet from Mainland China: - Foreign travellers, who want to visit in Tibet through China, need Chinese visa in their passport and Tibet traveller permit.
+Enter Tibet from Mainland China: - Foreign travelers, who want to visit Tibet through China, need a Chinese visa in their passport and Tibet traveler permit.
 To enter Tibet from any part of mainland China except Hong Kong and Macao, a Chinese visa is necessary.
-Your Chinese visa should be in your passport while applying for Tibetan permit.
+Your Chinese visa should be in your passport while applying for a Tibetan permit.
 Touch Kailash Travels and tour need scan passport copy and Chinese visa scan copy for processing.
 Chinese visa is best to obtain in your home country.
 Entering Tibet from Nepal is with a different process.

 Please note: While entering China it is best to have a visa covering the expected duration of stay.
 Getting extensions inside China can involve delays and other difficulties.
 You need to apply for a double- or multiple entry visa when you need to leave and re-enter mainland China.
 Please note that, even when you leave for Hong Kong or Macao from mainland China, you still need to have a double or multiple entry visas.